Andcircle/Term1_Proj4-Advanced-Lane/writeup.md

 ![alt text][image5]
 ![alt text][image6]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Curve radius and the position of the vehicle with respect to center.
 ![alt text][image8]
 The curve radius is calculated using the above equation, pls note the pixl data should be change back to real distance data first.
 Then I did curve fitting again, and then calculate the curve radius based on new fitted 2nd order polynomial.

+For the relative position, I assuming the center of the image is vehicle position, the road position is (right line + left line)/2.

 The code for step 4 and 5 are located in lines.py